Overall: A mid-cycle refresh includes updated front- and rear-end designs, including Acura’s multi-projector headlights.

-A 273-horsepower V6 is the standard powerplant; six-speed automatic transmission takes care of the gear changing.
+Drivetrain: A 273-horsepower V6 is the standard powerplant; six-speed automatic transmission looks after the gear changing.